laidatasciencelab/Cancer_attendances/R/1_cohort_data_preprocessing.md

 ```

 # Output
 Output file is a cohort file with 564,026 eligible individuals.
 One further step is later applied after attendance pre-processing to remove individuals who only have attendance dates prior to their cancer index diagnosis date.
 This brings the final count of eligible individuals to 561,116 individuals.
+Second output file is a count file for cancer incident diagnoses.